Health & Nutrition

-In recent years there has been an ongoing effort to promote the use of tea with birds, primarily by an individual who has a business selling tea products aimed at birds.
-This article will take a look at whether there is a good basis for the claims that are being made, using quotes from sources that include the In Your Flock tea article, the Bird Channel tea article, and the In Your Flock raw foods article.
-The raw foods article suffers from a variety of defects that go beyond tea claims, but I will not discuss them here except to say that there is a general lack of evidence for effectiveness and a disregard for potential risks with the tea claims, and the same statement could be made about the oil claims.
+In recent years there has been an ongoing effort to promote the use of tea with birds, primarily by an individual who had a business selling tea products aimed at birds.
+This article will take a look at whether there is a good basis for the claims that are being made, using quotes from sources that include the In Your Flock tea article, the Bird Channel tea article (which later became the Petcha website), and the In Your Flock raw foods article.
+The raw foods article suffers from a variety of defects that go beyond the tea claims, but I will not discuss them here except to say that there is a general lack of evidence for effectiveness and a disregard for potential risks with the tea claims, and the same statement could be made about the oil claims.
 I have a separate article on coconut oil and why it doesn't seem like an appropriate thing to feed to a bird.

 When it comes to herbal tea, the evidence for the claimed benefits for humans is generally shaky and much of it smacks of exaggeration and hype.
 Miracle claims usually turn out to be mostly wishful thinking but still, it's important to remember that these teas are being touted for their purported drug effects, not as sources of nutrients.
 If these teas do what they're said to do, you need to consider whether it's desirable to medicate your bird in this way.

 A website for the tea line says that it was developed in part by a veterinarian with a certificate in homeopathy.
 This is an unproven 'alternative' treatment method whose stated operating principles fly in the face of the known laws of the universe (see homeopathy article).
 At least one of the product's creators doesn't seem to believe that medical recommendations need to have scientific rigor or objective evidence behind them.